apparebit/demicode/README.md

 ## Versions
+  - **v1.5.0** (2024/12/22): Recognize 16.0 as known Unicode version and update
+        Unicode version oracle for v16.0 (even if the necessary emoji still is MIA).

   - **v1.4.0** (2024/08/23): Prepare for the release of Unicode 16.0
       - Demicode now works with "future" versions that already have UCD files